Written by Sommer Poquette

 - Science Bob – Roll a Can with Static Electricity

 Rev up those soda cans, because it’s time to race!
+We love this science project for kids!
 Your kids can use the power of static electricity to roll an empty soda can across the floor.
 Keep them interested past the science lesson by laying down some masking tape to create a finish line and let them race each other.
 I love this activity because it’s simple, fun and engaging for children of all ages.

 - Education.com – Separate Salt and Pepper with Static Electricity

 All you need is a plastic spoon and some salt and pepper to demonstrate the “magic” of static electricity.
-While conducting the experiment, be sure explain to how negative and positive charges work, and why the pepper particles are attracted to the spoon.
+While conducting this science experiment, be sure to explain to how negative and positive charges work, and why the pepper particles are attracted to the spoon.

 Sommer Poquette is a mom of two who writes about fun activities to do with your kids.
 She provides some cool ideas to teach them about circuits, breaker panels and electricity.
 You can visit www.homedepot.com to see a selection of circuits and breaker panels.